20 Aug 13 - Dave Bottomley (Alberta), to Emmett

 9 February 03 - Jeb McIntyre (MI), to Stickwire:

 I got my Stick precisely because it was not a guitar.
 I've played for decades, and one of my joys has been to try and unlock the music within each instrument.
 However, at the end of every day a guitar was still a guitar, and a bass was still a bass.
 I could change tunings, change styles, but there were some intrinsic limitations based upon the structure of the instrument.
-I'm sure the same applies to the Stick, but the mathematics just took an extreme turn or two.
-So many more notes.
-So many more rhythmic possibilities.

 On a daily basis I try and force myself to not think of the Stick as simply a 10-string guitar only different.
 Nor is it an upside down weirdly tuned bass.
 I try and resist using my previous technique, and get into the technique demanded of this new friend.
 This is a radically different kind of instrument.
 I'm trying to learn to understand it for what it is, not make it adapt to what I am.